 - Quieter: Shingle roofs are often quieter during rain or hailstorms compared to metal roofs, providing a more peaceful indoor environment.

-- Shorter Lifespan: Shingle roofs typically have a lifespan of 20 to 30 years, which means they may require replacement sooner than metal roofs.
+- Shorter Lifespan: Asphalt shingles typically last 15 to 30 years, which is considerably shorter than metal roofs.

 - Less Durability: Shingle roofs are more susceptible to damage from severe weather, including wind, hail, and fire, compared to metal roofs.